nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 21 - Virtual Memory.md

 ### Memory Organization
-- May be arranged like memory-in banks, each with its own controller to acheive some parallelism
+- May be arranged like memory-in banks, each with its own controller to achieve some parallelism
 - It may (usually) be distributed across chips with groups of bytes going in parallel to different banks.
 - These schemes are transparent.
 	- Programmers and even the OS don't need to know this.